basarane/kemper-arduino-library/README.md

 C++ Library, is designed to run on both Arduino and Windows so that the later two projects can use the same C++ Kemper Library.
 Windows project has some mock classes, which mimics their Arduino counterparts.
 This allows you to code and debug using familiar tools.

-`KemperRemoteDIYWin` can talk with Kemper (either through Arduino or directly using your sound card).
+`KemperRemoteDIYWin` can talk with Kemper (directly using your sound card without Arduino).
 It will send and receive commands (like switch down, led states, display etc).
+It also have a simulated `KemperMock` class to be able to run even without Kemper Profiler.

 The `Simulator` node.js project, is the user interface layer.
 Using your browser you will be able to use your mouse and keyboard to interact with Kemper.
+Arduino project can also connect to `Simulator`.

-This allows several different configurations to code:
+These allow several different configurations to code:

 1. **You have Arduino and you have setup the complete circuit (details will be added later):**
 Use `KemperRemoteDIYArduino` project.
 It is complete implementation of DIY Kemper Remote project.